 Just to give a quick introduction of the tool, the Analytic cloud is the flagship product of Wave and categorized as 'Data Discovery Tool', It is a mobile-first solution that allows data to be sourced from multiple platforms, manipulated in real-time, and shared with other users using the wave platform.
 It used faceted data model where each column in the record becomes an attribute of the record and Indexes or build for every attribute, allowing rapid retrieval.

 Building blocks of Wave

 Datasets are created from CSV or any other source

 Lens is temporary snapshot for the data with a defined measure and dimension

 Dashboard contains system metadata and the dashboard state with tag name

 , which contains sub-sections including Steps, Widgets, and Layouts

-Apps allows you to bundle the dashboards, lenses, and datasets
+Apps allows you to bundle the dashboards, lenses,

 My experience with these building blocks can be summarized in three different levels